Quansight/Quansight-website/apps/labs/posts/python-abi-abi3t.md

 Of course, as we saw above, the free-threaded build is fundamentally incompatible with the `abi3` stable ABI: the layout of `PyObject` is different.
 When the steering council [accepted PEP 779](https://peps.python.org/pep-0779/) — the PEP that made the free-threaded build an officially supported part of Python 3.14 — it stated that it "expects that Stable ABI for free-threading should be prepared and defined for Python 3.15."
-To fix this problem, the Python Steering Council asked Python Developer-in-Residence [Petr Viktorin](https://github.com/encukou) to design and integrate a new stable ABI for the free-threaded build in time for Python 3.15.
+To fix this problem, the Python Steering Council asked Python Deputy Developer-in-Residence [Petr Viktorin](https://github.com/encukou) to design and integrate a new stable ABI for the free-threaded build in time for Python 3.15.
-This process culminated in writing [PEP 803](https://peps.python.org/pep-0803/), which I got to chip in at the end as a co-author.
+This process culminated in writing [PEP 803](https://peps.python.org/pep-0803/).

 ### The Free-Threaded Stable ABI: `abi3t`